 to learn more about these partnerships for the 2021-2022 school year.

-We look forward to working with everyone again soon! if you are interested in booking dates for any of our programming opportunities OR are interested in learning more about our Teacher Toolkits and Audubon Adventure resources, please reach out to Allison Clark, Education Program Manager.
-We're here to support you in a variety of ways this school year, it's what we do, so don't hestitate to reach out!
-If you're interested in a year-long partnership, be sure to contact Allison soon as registration begins in May for 2021-2022 school year!
+We look forward to working with everyone again soon! if you are interested in booking dates for any of our programming opportunities OR are interested in learning more about our Teacher Toolkits and Audubon Adventure resources, please reach out to Allison Clark, Public Engagement Manager at firstname.lastname@example.org We're here to support you in a variety of ways this school year, it's what we do, so don't hestitate to reach out!
+If you're interested in a year-long partnership, be sure to contact Allison soon!